Why Study Sociology?

 ’I love to study people, and that’s basically what Sociology is’ – Kamaru Usman

-‘The function of Sociology, as of every science, is reveal that which is hidden’
+‘The function of Sociology, as of every science, is reveal that which is hidden’ – Pierre Bourdieu

-Have you ever wondered why incidents of knife crime are increasing; why overall, girls achieve far better exam results than boys; or why the police tend to target young rather than older people?
+Have you ever wondered why incidents of knife crime are increasing; why overall, girls achieve far better exam results than boys; or why the police tend to target younger rather than older people?
 If you have then Sociology might be the subject for you.

 Sociology is the study of human social life, groups and societies.
 It attempts to describe and explain people’s social behaviour.
 In so doing, it asks questions such as why is it that people commit crime?
 Why do some people join gangs?
 Why are some people rich and others poor?
 Why do 50,000 people in the world die of poverty every day?
+How do the media and social media shape the world in which we live?

 Why Study Sociology at Worcester Sixth Form College?

 Sociology is one of the most popular A Level subjects and is taught by teachers with a genuine passion for the subject.
 Sociology gives you the opportunity to debate, analyse, and evaluate a variety of possible answers to the social issues that surround us daily.
+It links well with many other subjects available at College, particularly Politics, History, Law, Religion, Philosophy and Ethics, Media Studies, Criminology, Classical Civilisation, Geography and Economics.

 Alongside lessons, students have recently attended Sociology conferences, with advice from chief examiners and contributions from major sociologists on topical issues.